 While not a direct risk factor affecting the premium amount, marital status and the presence of dependents heavily influence the need for life insurance and the coverage amount.
 Individuals with dependents usually require more coverage, leading to a higher total premium paid.

-Statistically, women are at lower risk of suffering from various diseases, such as heart attack, cardiovascular diseases, etc., than men.
+Statistically, women are at a lower risk of suffering from various diseases, such as heart attack, cardiovascular diseases, etc., than men.
 As a result, premiums are lower for women of the same age and health profile.

 Participation in dangerous hobbies such as skydiving, scuba diving, motorsports, or mountaineering can lead to higher premiums or even specific exclusions.
 These activities significantly increase the risk of accidental death.